Think you can make puff pastry at home? With this puff pastry dough recipe, you can have fresh homemade puff pastry anytime.

 Puff pastry can become soggy in the middle for many reasons.
 Primarily, it becomes soggy when it is frozen and allowed to thaw on the countertop for too long.
 While some chefs approve this method, I think it is best to allow your frozen dough to thaw in the refrigerator overnight.
 It takes longer, but it saves you the stress of soggy dough!

 - Prepare all ingredients for the puff pastry dough.

 - Sift the flour and salt into a large bowl, place it in a refrigerator for about 15 minutes.
 Grate the frozen butter into the flour, while occasionally mixing it in to the flower to prevent it from sticking.

-- Make a well in the bowl and pour in about two-thirds of the cold water, mixing until you have a firm, rough dough.
+- Make a well in the bowl and pour in the cold water, mix until you have a firm, rough dough.

 - Wrap the dough tight with a plastic wrap and leave in a refrigerator for 30 minutes.

 - Roll the dough out onto a lightly floured board, knead gently and form into a smooth rectangle.
 Keep the edges straight and even.
 Don’t overwork the butter streaks; you should have a marbled effect.